DHTMLX/gantt-docs/data/desktop/server_side.md

 tasks.where(task => task.sortorder >= targetOrder).
    update(task => task.sortorder++);

-// and update task with its new sortorder currentTask.sortorder = targetOrder;
+// and update the task with its new sortorder currentTask.sortorder = targetOrder;

 tasks.save(currentTask);